orhun/git-cliff/website/docs/configuration/remote.md

 ### api_url

-Sets the API URL for a particular remote
+Sets the API URL for a particular remote.